 Recreational marijuana is legal in Nevada.
 Only adults 21 and over may use it.
 They may not possess more than one ounce.
-And the marijuana must be kept and consumed in a private residence.
+And the marijuana use and possession must be in a private residence.

-Only licensed dispensaries may sell marijuana.
+Only licensed dispensaries may sell pot.
 In 2021, public consumption may become legal in licensed social use venues.

 On this page our Las Vegas criminal defense attorneys provide an overview of Nevada marijuana laws:

 - 1. Is recreational marijuana legal in Nevada?

 - 2. Where can marijuana be purchased?

 - 3. Is it legal to grow and cultivate cannabis?